Ventrosky/arkham-localize/README.md

 ## Key Features

+- **Multilanguage Support**: Translate to Italian, French, German, or Spanish
 - **Symbol Preservation**: Game symbols (e.g., `[action]`, `[elder_sign]`) are preserved exactly as entered
-- **Context-Aware**: Uses official Italian card translations to ensure terminology consistency
+- **Context-Aware**: Uses official card translations in the target language to ensure terminology consistency
 - **Transparent**: Shows which cards were used as context for each translation

 ## Documentation